Friday, October 3, 2025

 The default World Language for many high school students is Spanish.
 If a high school offers another language — e.g., German, Latin, Russian, Greek, etc. — then a student has an opportunity to assemble a transcript which will stand out.

-The popular website Ingenius Prep is a source of guidance for the college application process and states:
+The popular website Ingenius Prep is a source of guidance for the college application process.
+The site states:

 Many schools recommend that you actually commit to the component for all four years of high school.